Experimental determination of axion signal power of dish antennas and dielectric haloscopes using the reciprocity approach: Results

 The fitted beam waist size $w_0$ and position $z_0$ are shown in figure \ref{fig:no_booster_w0_z0} together with the expectation from the antenna radiation pattern that was measured independently in a reverberation chamber by the Max Planck Institute for Radio Astronomy who also designed the antenna.
 The radiation pattern gives the frequency-dependent beam waist size $w_A$ and position $z_A$ on the antenna side which together with the focal length $f$ of the focusing mirror can be used to calculate $w_0$ and $z_0$ via the thin lens equation,

 The antenna radiation pattern gives $z_A$ relative to the antenna's aperture whereas for equation \eqref{Eq:thin_lens} the absolute distance to the reflection point of the focusing mirror is needed which is not known precisely.
 To obtain the good match of figure \ref{fig:no_booster_w0_z0}, a frequency-independent offset of $\sim \SI{6}{\milli \meter}$ is added to $z_A$, still within the estimated uncertainty on the absolute positions of antenna, focusing mirror and bead.
 The focal length also needs to be scaled by $\SI{4.8}{\percent}$ from the geometric value of $f = \SI{352.5}{\milli \meter}$.
 This is a bit surprising since the focusing mirror was machined with $\sim \SI{10}{\micro\metre}$ precision.
-It is unclear where this mismatch could come from.
+Alternatively, one could scale both $z_A$ and $z_0$ which in equation \eqref{Eq:thin_lens} is equivalent to changing the focal length.
+However, the change in distances is on the order of $\si{\centi\metre}$ which seems excessive.
+As $w_0$ and $z_0$ are extracted from a fit, they somewhat depend on the exact fitting procedure.
+Fine-tuning the procedure can only improve the mismatch in focal length by roughly $\SI{1}{\percent}$.
+The measured Gaussian beam might also be systematically broadened by the bead pull measurements.
+The finite size of the bead would do this but its effect is orders of magnitude smaller than the observed mismatch since $r_B \ll w_0$.
+Similarly, a lack of accuracy in motor step size seems not large enough.
+Overall, it remains most likely that a combination of inaccuracies of absolute distances, misalignment, and focusing mirror quality leads to a different beam than expected.
+Nonetheless, it is worth considering the worst-case scenario where a systematic broadening would lead to an overestimation of $P_{\mathrm{sig}}$ by improving the overlap to the uniform axion field.
+For a Gaussian beam, $P_{\mathrm{sig}}$ scales with $w_0^2$.
+The mismatch between $w_0$ from the bead-pull measurements and the naive expectation from the antenna pattern then leads to a potential overestimation of $P_{\mathrm{sig}}$ of $\sim \SI{15}{\percent}$.
+Allowing a realistic deviation in absolute distances and focal length of $\sim \SI{1}{\percent}$, the potential overestimation of $P_{\mathrm{sig}}$ reduces to $\sim \SI{7}{\percent}$.

 So far $\delta_e=1$ was assumed.
 The axion signal power $P_{\mathrm{sig}}$, however, depends on the true value of $E$ and thus $\delta_e$.
 Over the extend of the bead, ${E}$ can be assumed to be a plane wave for which $\delta_e$ is independent of bead position.
 Consequently, the shape of $E$ should not be affected by $\delta_e$.
 In this simple setup without a booster, the power contained in the beam $P_{\mathrm{beam}} \sim P_{\mathrm{in}}$ since inefficiencies coming from the antenna and focusing mirror are negligible.
 For the antenna, this is apparent from figure \ref{fig:no_booster_E_evol} where $|\Gamma|^2<\SI{-18}{\deci\bel}$.
 Focusing mirror inefficiencies come from the conduction loss of aluminium and losses due to surface roughness which can be estimated by Ruze's equation \cite{ruze1966}.
 Using a conductivity of $\sigma_{Al}=\SI{5e7}{\siemens\per\metre}$ and surface errors of $\sigma_{RMS} \sim \SI{10}{\micro \metre}$ yields losses of less than $\SI{-30}{\deci\bel}$ and $\SI{-40}{\deci\bel}$, respectively. $P_{\mathrm{beam}}$ can be calculated by integrating the measured ${E}$ in the $xy$ plane: